 The town of Eureka may be small, but they know how to feed a crowd.
-Drowsy drivers or early-morning risers alike can find a piping hot cup of coffee at The Roost.
 If you’re looking for some great food at an even better bang for your buck, the Owl Club Bar & Steakhouse is your stop.
-Another wildly popular favorite among visitors and locals is the Pony Express Meats & Deli.
-The Mennonite-run deli is located right off old Lincoln Highway and is known for its impressive selection of homemade jams, jellies, and salsas.
-Get a little sloppy at Sloppy Joe’s Diner.
-This restaurant is the perfect way to satisfy any burger, pizza or ice cream craving.
+Grab a great comfort classics at DJ’s Diner—the perfect way to satisfy any burger, pizza or ice cream craving.

 Places to Stay in Eureka

 The town plays host to a variety of lodging options.
-For a more traditional stay, book your trip with the Ruby Hill Motel, Sundown Lodge or the Eureka Gold Country Inn.
+For a more traditional stay, book your trip with the Ruby Hill Motel, Sundown Lodge, Jackson House Hotel, or the Eureka Gold Country Inn.
 For visitors passing through with an RV or tent, the Silver Sky Lodge RV Park features full hookups, laundry, showers and is pet friendly.

 History of Eureka, Nevada

 Austin drew thousands of prospectors to its booming community, and several silver prospectors made their way east, uncovering rock laden with rich silver-lead ore in what is considered modern-day Eureka.
 And just like that, Eureka sprang into existence as the next big mining boomtown, but this time slightly different.
 While nearby boomtowns primarily achieved success through gold and silver claims, Eureka thrust itself into the mining world with its lead-rich hillsides.